 - There’s no thesis statement.
 This is not an analytical work – you aren’t comparing or contrasting literature, or explaining a scientific theory.
 Instead, your challenge is to use your college essays to convey something interesting about yourself, something that will help colleges see how you will contribute to their campus.

 - You don’t need to support your thesis with facts (no thesis – no facts!) – but you do need to tell a story.
 “Show, Don’t Tell,” is the standard college essay mantra, and by that, we mean don’t TELL us that you have a particular characteristic (intelligent, funny, leader, humble, whatever you are), SHOW us by recounting a story that demonstrates your selected personality trait.
 Your stories are your proof!
-A well-described image or story can leave the reader wanting to meet you and welcome you to their campus!
+A well-described image or story can lead the reader to the conclusion that you are (intelligent, funny, leader, humble, whatever you are) without your having to tell them.
+A successful essay will leave them wanting to meet you and welcome you to their campus.

 - It doesn’t have to be five paragraphs.
 It can be two – or ten!
 It can be longer or shorter.
 There’s no formula here.
 It shouldn’t be just one big chunk of text – separate out your thoughts in an organized way, using as many (or as few) paragraphs as you need to help illustrate your point.

 - It doesn’t have to be chronological.
-Until now, we’ve taught you to take us methodically – most of the time chronologically – through a story.
+Until now, your English teachers have taught you to take us methodically – most of the time chronologically – through a story.
 For your college essays, sometimes it’s better to jump right into the action and skip the lead-up that tells us how you found yourself in that particular situation.
-Chances are, if you do a good job of telling the story, we’ll figure out how you got there – and an interesting “right into the action” opening will make the admission officer want to keep reading!
+Chances are, if you do a good job of telling the story, we’ll figure out how you got there – and an interesting “right into the action” opening will make the admission officer want to keep reading.

 What should my college essays be, then?